Bmithbs/Bmithbs.github.io/readme.md

+---
+layout: default
+---

 ## Biography

-I'm HU Senkang, now I'm a PhD student of University of Chinese Academy of Sciences (UCAS),
+I'm HU Senkang (胡森康), now I'm a PhD student of University of Chinese Academy of Sciences (UCAS).
+I got my Bachelor's degree from Beijing Institute of Technology.

 ## Education